lsds/sgx-lkl/tools/ubuntu-patched-kernel-fsgsbase/README.md

 $ sudo reboot
 ```

-Now FSGSBASE support should be available without relying on the FSGSBSE SGX-LKL kernel module.
+Now, FSGSBASE support should be available.

-To deactive FSGSBASE support, add the following kernel boot option: `nofsgsbase`
+To deactivate FSGSBASE support, add the following kernel boot option: `nofsgsbase`